-Indo-European people migrating to Germany from Central Asia about 2000 BC brought with them many more new inventions, like horses and wagons, spinning and weaving, and the composite bow that you could use while you were riding your horse.
+Yamnaya people migrating to Germany from Central Asia about 2000 BC brought with them many more new inventions, like horses and wagons, weaving, and the composite bow that you could use while you were riding your horse.
 They also brought domesticated pigs and cattle with them, and the use of bronze.

 Bellows, blown glass, iron tools

 With the rise of the Roman Empire, the Romans (also Indo-Europeans) began to exchange ideas with their new subjects in West Asia and Egypt, and brought back new things to trade with the Germans to their north.

 They brought wine, and wheel-made pottery, and iron tools.
 Under Roman rule, Cologne in northern Germany became a center of the new industry of glass-blowing.
 Roman ship-builders invented the lateen sail.

 But it was not until after the fall of the Roman Empire, in the Middle Ages, that northern European scientists really began to make their own original contributions to the world.
 Chimneys helped to move smoke out of houses.
 Somebody invented the harrow, which allowed farmers to plow and plant heavier soils more efficiently.
 New types of ships allowed more efficient sailing.

 The harrow encouraged a lot of people to move to northern Europe, and made Europeans richer, so they could educate and support more scientists.
 Thanks to the communications encouraged by the huge Mongol Empire, northern European scientists learned about paper, printing, and distillation in China and the Islamic Empire.
 Gunpowder and cannon also reached Europe from China, and the magnetic compass.